-Positive drug testing (the presence of illegal substances in urine or blood) will result in course dismissal, course failure and may prohibit the student from re-enrolling in the course.
+Positive drug testing, including drug tests positive for marijuana, THC, or any cannabis compounds will result in course dismissal, course failure and may prohibit the student from re-enrolling in the course.
+The use of recreational marijuana or related substances are prohibited.
 Students should note that taking or being under the influence of any mind-altering substance while in the clinical setting, prescribed or over the counter, could result in discipline up to and including course dismissal and may prohibit the student from re-enrolling in the course.
 There are instances in which a student may need to take prescribed medications, which could be in a drug classification that would typically be restricted from a clinical setting.
 When a student is taking medications that could be an issue in the clinical setting, we advise that the student participate in a medical review of prescribed medications and therapies in order to receive clearance to practice in the clinical setting.
 The medical review is an additional cost and is at the student's expense.
 The physician must be specifically trained in drug screening protocols and require that the medical review be done at a facility designated by the college.
 The student must not be mentally impaired and be able to function optimally in the clinical setting in any case.
 A student may need to work with the primary physician for alternative treatments if the prescribed drugs impair function.